vladmee/nft-creative-agreement/README.md

 ---

 _The goal of this project is to enhance my understanding of [Solidity](https://soliditylang.org/) and delve into more advanced concepts in blockchain development._

-**For transparency, the process of building this project will be documented step-by-step below:**

-1. Starting by following the [Learn Blockchain, Solidity, and Full Stack Web3 Development with JavaScript](https://www.youtube.com/watch?v=gyMwXuJrbJQ) course by [Patrick Collins](https://www.youtube.com/c/PatrickCollins)